 - Facial Pain

-The Gamma Knife procedure typically is performed in a single outpatient treatment session with considerably shorter treatment times and minimized surgical complications.
+The Gamma Knife procedure is performed in an outpatient setting with considerably shorter treatment times and minimized complications.
 Most patients leave the center the same day.
-With a new innovative design including full automation, the Gamma Knife Perfexion® is the most advanced Gamma Knife unit available on the market today.

 Gamma Knife therapy may also be suggested as an adjunct to standard neurosurgical therapy or as the preferred course of treatment when further traditional therapy is not recommended.